sivahuang77/citrux-cli/docs/cli/sandbox.md

-# Sandboxing in the Gemini CLI
+# Sandboxing in the Citrux CLI

-This document provides a guide to sandboxing in the Gemini CLI, including prerequisites, quickstart, and configuration.
+This document provides a guide to sandboxing in the Citrux CLI, including prerequisites, quickstart, and configuration.

 ## Prerequisites

-Before using sandboxing, you need to install and set up the Gemini CLI:
+Before using sandboxing, you need to install and set up the Citrux CLI:

 ```bash
 npm install -g @google/gemini-cli